 Writing a book takes time investment, that’s for sure, but taking a big financial risk to write your book is not usually necessary.

-However, if you spent the last several weeks or months pouring yourself into the process of creating a book, blank page to finished product, it’s worth it to share your work with readers.
+However, if you spent the last several weeks or months pouring yourself into the process of creating a book, blank page to finished product, it’s worth it to pay for a great editor, a great cover designer, and for ads to share your work with readers.

 Facebook ads take little investment to test and learn from and can broaden your audience by hundreds and thousands.

 Tip: As you work on your first Facebook ad, make sure your author Facebook page is up-to-date and you’ve posted fresh content.
 This way if someone sees your ad and looks you up, you look like the hard-working writer you are, and not like someone who has little to no social media presence.